dir directory

 Displays a listing of all files that start with the pattern you specify; in this example, "my".

 There are a few options you can use with the dir command.
-For the complet list of options, type dir /? or help dir
+For the complete list of options, type

 dir /p